HCC: Your source for qualified employees -- from entry-level to seasoned professionals.

 Post Your Job Openings

-Post your jobs on HCC Job Connection - the free online resource for part-time and full-time employment and internship opportunities.
+Post your jobs on Handshake - the free online resource for part-time and full-time employment and internship opportunities.
 Register your business and start posting job opportunities.

 During Covid-19, job flyers for personal career advertisements (child care or elder care) will not be posted.
 For questions, email Tanja Swain at email@example.com or call 443-518-4194.

 Participate in one of our two annual job fairs.
 Network with over 500 job seekers during the fall and spring semesters.
 Register for the event.

 Participate in an internship fair and meet motivated students looking to further their professional development.
 Register for the event.

 Howard Community College remains remote (online) and offers virtual recruiting through the Premier Virtual recruiting platform.
 Company virtual recruiting events will be advertised on Handshake, with appropriate academic departments, and through student outreach events.
 For more information please contact Tanja Swain, firstname.lastname@example.org.
 Register for virtual recruiting.

 Howard Community College values the contribution that professionals from the community can make in helping students with their career development.
 There are several programs in place for those connections to occur, and we invite you to consider participating in them.

 - Mentoring/Shadowing: A short-term program for students to be matched with professionals based on their career interests.
 Over the course of two-four 30-minute virtual appointments, the mentor will discuss what their work is like, learn about the student’s goals, and offer their perspective on how students can prepare for future entry into the career.
 Howard Community College has partnered with Parker Dewey for employers to post micro-internships for our students.
 Register as an employer and post micro-internships.

 - Micro-internships: Short-term projects that students can complete in 30-40 hours.